-Any individual who is rejected or placed on restriction should be informed by the pastor, principal, or designated administrator, and given the reasons for the rejection or restriction.
-If the individual believes there is an error, or that the facts of the case are not properly known, he or she will be required to provide written documentation to the Senior Director of Human Resources before the decision will be reconsidered.
+Any individual who is placed on restriction will be provided the details of the restriction(s) by their respective pastor, principal or designated administrator.
+Individuals who are rejected must contact the Safe Environment Director for more information or reasons.
+If the individual believes there is an error, or that the facts of the case are not properly known, he or she will be required to provide written documentation to the Director of Safe Environment before the decision will be reconsidered.

 Restriction or rejection notices shall be kept in a locked, confidential file.
 When an administrator or pastor is replaced, their replacement shall review the confidential file to ensure that they are aware of any restrictions on a volunteer's or employee's activities.
-He or she also shall verify, in writing, to the Office of Human Resources that such a review has been completed.
+He or she also shall verify, in writing, to the Office of Safe Environment that such a review has been completed.